biowdl/mkbigfifo/README.md

 but these require the use of `fcntl` kernel calls.
 A working example in python can be found [here]( https://www.golinuxhub.com/2018/05/how-to-view-and-increase-default-pipe-size-buffer/).
+Mkbigfifo was made to provide an easy interface to these solutions.

 ## Acknowledgements